 Another regional bridge toll funding program is Regional Measure 3 (RM3).
 This regional measure was voted and approved by Bay Area votes in July 2018.
 RM 3 will raise the bridge toll in three stages: \$1 on January 1, 2019; \$1 on January 1, 2022; \$1 on January 1, 2025.
-For Solano County, this Plan provides dedicated funding to important capital projects such as, \$150 million for the I-80/I-680/State

-Route (SR) 12 Interchange, \$105 million for the I-80 Westbound Cordelia Truck Scales. \$75 million for I-80 managed lanes, and \$100 million for State Route 37 Improvements
+For Solano County, this Plan provides dedicated funding to important capital projects such as, \$150 M for the I-80/I-680/State Route (SR) 12 Interchange, \$105 M for the I-80 Westbound Cordelia Truck Scales. \$75 million for I-80 managed lanes, and \$100 M for State Route 37 Improvements.
+It also includes competitive programs that Solano County either specifically participates in or can participate in Bay Area competitive programs.

-Both the Bay Area Air Quality Management district (BAAQMD) and the Yolo Solano Air Quality Management District (YSAQMD) have funds that can be spend on projects that reduce air pollutants emissions such as the Solano Napa Commuter Information program.
+Both the Bay Area Air Quality Management district (BAAQMD) and the Yolo Solano Air Quality Management District (YSAQMD) have funds that can be spend on projects that reduce air pollutants emissions such as Solano Napa Commuter Information program.
 These funds are generated from vehicle registration fees in the county.
 The BAAQMD program is called Transportation Funds for Clean Air (TFCA), and has two components: regionally-competitive funds administered by BAAQMD staff and focused on projects with a regional impact, and CMA Program Manager funds, with projects selected and administered by STA.
 The YSAQMD Clean Air Fund program is guided by a Solano advisory committee, but recipients are selected by the YSAQMD Board.
 As a whole, this funding stream is expected to grow slowly.
-Solano Mobility has consistently received funding from these programs and it is assumed this will continue in the future.
+Solano Mobilityhas consistently received funding from these programs and it is assumed this will continue in the future.